D-Generation X: In Your House

-D-Generation X: In Your House (also spelled as Degeneration X: In Your House) was the 19th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on December 7, 1997, at the Springfield Civic Center in Springfield, Massachusetts, and was the fifth, and final WWF pay-per-view to be sponsored by Milton Bradley's Karate Fighters.
+D-Generation X: In Your House (also spelled as Degeneration X: In Your House) was a 1997 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and presented by Milton Bradley's Karate Fighters.
+It was the 19th In Your House and took place on December 7, 1997, at the Springfield Civic Center in Springfield, Massachusetts.
+The name of the show was in reference to the more prominent matches at the event featuring members of D-Generation X.

 Eight matches were contested at the event.
 In the main event, Ken Shamrock defeated Shawn Michaels by disqualification in a match for the WWF Championship; Michaels thus retained his title.
-Notable matches on the undercard included "Stone Cold" Steve Austin defeating The Rock to retain the WWF Intercontinental Championship, The New Age Outlaws defeating the Legion of Doom by disqualification to retain the WWF Tag Team Championship, and WWF Commissioner Sgt.
+Notable matches on the undercard included "Stone Cold" Steve Austin defeating The Rock to retain the WWF Intercontinental Championship, The New Age Outlaws defeating the The Legion of Doom by disqualification to retain the WWF Tag Team Championship, and WWF Commissioner Sgt.
 Slaughter coming out of retirement to lose a Boot Camp match to Triple H.

 Production

 Background

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
-D-Generation X: In Your House (also spelled as Degeneration X: In Your House) was the 19th In Your House event, and took place on December 7, 1997, at the Springfield Civic Center in Springfield, Massachusetts.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
+D-Generation X: In Your House (also spelled as Degeneration X: In Your House) was the 19th In Your House event and took place on December 7, 1997, at the Springfield Civic Center in Springfield, Massachusetts.
 The name of the show was based on the more prominent matches featuring members of D-Generation X.